pauradev/pages/pages/01.Blog/03.Art-resources/31.common-mistakes-image-editing-for-print/.revs/20180830-155937/default.md

 ## 4. Not Removing A Background Correctly

-**Not Considering The Background
+<strong>Not Considering The Background</strong>

 Backgrounds can be tricky.
 There are a number of issues that can arise with either not removing a background when desired, or removing a background incorrectly.

-**Not Removing A Background
+<strong>Not Removing A Background</strong>

 If you have a design, and there is any kind of background, whether it is white or colored, it will be printed.
 Many people assume if the background is white, it will not show up.
 If you have an image or design that you want printed on it's own, you will need to ensure that the background is transparent.

-**Removing A Background Incorrectly
+<strong>Removing A Background Incorrectly</strong>

 Sometimes people assume that they have fully removed a background, only to find when they receive a printed t-shirt, that there a little random specs printed around their design.
 This happens when a background isn't fully removed.
 It can be hard to see small spots here and there.
 They can go unnoticed by even the keenest of eyes.
 One way to prevent this from happening is to add a plain black layer under your design.
 This will reveal any hidden spots that were left over.
 Just make sure to remove the layer when you are done cleaning up the background.

-**Check out this video to see a background being removed correctly.
+Check out this video to see a background being removed correctly.

 [plugin:youtube](https://www.youtube.com/embed/AHrpf0TL4xc)

 ## 5. Using The Wrong Bit Mode